abhiTronix/vidgear/docs/installation.md

 ## Testing the Latest Version

 If you want to just install and try out the latest version of VidGear you can do so with the following command.
-This can be useful if you want to provide feedback for a new feature or want to confirm if a bug you have encountered is fixed in the `master` branch.
+This can be useful if you want to provide feedback for a new feature or want to confirm if a bug you have encountered is fixed in the `testing` branch.

 !!! tip "It is strongly recommended that you do this within a [virtualenv](https://virtualenv.pypa.io/en/latest/user_guide.html)."